Virtualization Glossary of Terms You Should Know

 Types of Virtualization: (Categorization Layers)

-Server Virtualization – Partitioning of a physical server into smaller virtual servers in order to better utilize server resources.
+Server Virtualization – Partitioning of a physical server into smaller virtual servers in order to better utilize server hardware and resources.
+(Read: What is Server Virtualization )

 Application Virtualization – The separation of the installation of an application from the underlying operating system on which it is executed.
 Application virtualization is layered on top of other virtualization technologies, allowing computing resources to be distributed dynamically in real-time.